 -

-What are the key decision-making organs of a target company and what approval rights do shareholders have?
+What are the key decision-making bodies within a target company and what approval rights do shareholders have?

-In both public and private M&A transactions, the target company’s board of directors is the key decision-making organ.
+In both public and private M&A transactions, the target company’s board of directors is the key decision-making body.
 Directors of the target company must have regard to their fiduciary duties and act in the best interests of the company for the benefit of the shareholders.

 Shareholders in a public M&A transaction will be able to either accept a takeover offer in respect of their shares or vote to approve a scheme of arrangement.